The economic and welfare costs of cattle disease in Australian feedlots

 Immune competence as a genetic selection trait

 Along with our partners, Angus Australia and Meat & Livestock Australia, we measured the immune competence of progeny with known performance from the Australian Angus Sire Benchmarking Program throughout their time in feedlots.
 We found that the health-related costs for the low immune competent animals were around $105 per head.
-The highest immune competent animals stayed healthier, had a lower mortality rate due to disease and cost only $5 per head in comparison.
+The highest immune competent animals stayed healthier, had a lower mortality rate due to disease and incurred only $5 per head in comparison.

 In this study, low immune competent animals represented only 12 percent of all animals entering the feedlot but accounted for 35 per cent of the estimated health associated costs.

 We've now identified the estimated breeding value (EBV) for Angus cattle, named ImmuneDEX, so farmers can add immune competence into the mix of genetic traits when selecting new sires into the future.
 This is a world first and ensures that Australian beef producers have the tools at hand to improve the health of their herds.
+We've also identified genetic markers associated with improved immune competence which will allow commercial Angus producers to predict the immune competence of individual animals in their herds based simply on a DNA sample.

 It's also a bonus for consumers - healthier cattle is a great animal welfare outcome and it reduces the use of antibiotics and chemicals in our food production systems.